Return to Index

 - Current use of nasogastric tube—The tube passes through the LES.

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal%5Fdisorders/esophageal%5Fand%5Fswallowing%5Fdisorders/gastroesophageal%5Freflux%5Fdisease%5Fgerd.html.
 Updated May 2014.
 Accessed February 27, 2015.

 Mitre MC, Katzka DA.
 Pathophysiology of GERD: Lower esophageal sphincter defects.
 GERD in the 21st Century, Series 5.
 Practical Gastro website.
 Available at: http://www.practicalgastro.com/pdf/May04/MitreArticle.pdf.
 Published May 2004.
 Accessed February 27, 2015.